 In 1981 Greg moved to Venezuela where he taught trumpet for the "El Sistema" Orchestra de Juvenile program.
 He and his wife Elaine moved to Israel for two years where he was a member of the Israel Sinfonietta.
 The Heltmans returned to Santa Fe, where Greg founded the Santa Fe Symphony in 1984.

 Mr Heltman has performed with the Stockton (CA) Symphony; was principal trumpet with the Hidden Valley Chamber & Opera Orchestra (Carmel Valley, CA); trumpeter with the Santa Fe Opera and the Santa Fe Chamber Music Festival.

-Saturday December 12, Holiday Performance 7:00 pm, Santa Fe Place Mall Food Court
+Saturday, December 8th, Holiday Performance, 7:00pm Santa Fe Place Mall

-Monday December 14, Holiday Concert 7:00 pm, Lensic Performing Arts Center, Santa Fe
+Monday, December 10th, Holiday Concert, 7:00 pm, LENSIC Performing Arts Center, Santa Fe

 Our all-volunteer band is open to musicians of all levels.
 To join, you simply show up for rehearsal with your instrument (and music stand if you have one).
 There is no audition or selection process; everyone is welcome.
 If you need more information, you can call 471-4865.

 Our regular rehearsals are from 7:00 to 9:00 pm on Tuesday nights, all year except a break between our December concert and mid-January.